joelchan/notes/discourse-graph/sources/@ackermanOrganizationalMemoryObjects2004.md

                 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FhfTG3GBanW.png?alt=media&token=6aa3ad03-271a-4cc4-aa49-5ab2af2fb0d0) (p.
 169)

             - To properly deal with a [discrepancy in benefits from the caller](The issue at play in one of the case studies was that the caller was trying to use benefits from her health care coverage, but was blocked by the provider, even though she (correctly) believed that she has coverage through the employer.
 This was borne out in the company's CARL database, but her record was absent in the provider's db.
-The HLG employee's task was to resolve this discrepancy, and ), a [HLG employee](((95SLsSLsN))) needed to [[reuse]] information from the [CARL database](((OLechJ6p6))), among other sources of information, to create an escalation to the benefits group.
-To do this, she needed important [[context]] that was missing from the CARL record itself, such as details of the record's creation or maintenance (was it authoritative?), and any circumstances surrounding the caller's employment.
-The HLG employee dealt with this missing context by consulting an expert (a senior agent) and her own memory, rather than searching databases for additional information, even though that information could in principle be in there.
+The HLG employee's task was to resolve this discrepancy, and ), a [HLG employee](((95SLsSLsN))) needed to [[reuse]]

                 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FfTEHpl6sdR.png?alt=media&token=cd09b0e1-d6f1-4f6e-b1a7-d2a5cdeecf57) (p.
 170)